Bughouse Square Debates

-Bughouse Square (from “bughouse,” slang for mental health facility), is the popular name for Washington Square Park, across from the Newberry.
-This park was Chicago’s boisterous and radical free-speech space from the 1910s through the 1960s.
-Radicals, bohemians, socialists, atheists, and religionists of all persuasions mounted soapboxes, spoke to responsive, vocal crowds, and competed informally for attention and donations.
-The square’s core contributors, however, came from Industrial Workers of the World union members whose radical views and wit made them perennial crowd favorites.
+Bughouse Square (bughouse is slang for mental health facility) is the popular name for Washington Square Park.
+Just south of the Newberry, this park was Chicago’s most boisterous and radical free-speech space from the 1910s through the 1960s.
+Bohemians, socialists, atheists, and religionists of all persuasions mounted soapboxes, spoke to responsive, vocal crowds, and competed informally for attention and donations.
+The square’s core contributors, however, came from the Industrial Workers of the World union members whose radical views and wit made them perennial crowd favorites.
 In the park’s heyday during the 1920s and 1930s, as busloads of tourists ogled the scene, thousands of people gathered on summer evenings.
 World War II and a post-war crackdown against socialists and communists led to Bughouse Square’s decline and, by the mid-1960s, it had all but ceased to exist.
-The Newberry and community activists revived the spirit of the park with Bughouse Square Debates in 1986.
+The Newberry and community activists officially revived the spirit of the park with the Bughouse Square Debates in 1986.

-The Main Debate; past debates have tackled gun control, public school teachers’ unions and the rights of labor, immigration reform, and even the extension of slavery into the western territory (the last was a reenactment of Abraham Lincoln and Stephen Douglas’s 1858 debates).
+- The Main Debate.
+Past debates have tackled public education in Chicago, gun control, unions and the rights of labor, immigration reform, and even the extension of slavery into the western territory (the last was a reenactment of Abraham Lincoln and Stephen Douglas’s 1858 debates).

-The Soapbox Debates; in this friendly, free-speech competition, orators mount soapboxes and have 15 minutes to have their say.
+- The Soapbox Speeches.
+In this friendly, free-speech competition, orators mount soapboxes and have their say.
 Judges award the Dill Pickle to the champion soapboxer.
 The Pickle refers to the Dill Pickle Club, a bohemian gathering place around the corner from Bughouse Square.
-Established in 1915 by Bughouse regulars, the club offered a place to continue conversations begun in the park.
-The club attracted a stimulating mix of characters including Clarence Darrow, Sherwood Anderson, Harriet Monroe, Ben Reitman, and Lucy Parsons and other notables.
-For more on the Dill Pickle Club see ‘A Night in Bohemia’ and ‘The World of the Dill Pickle Club’.
+Established in 1914 by Bughouse regulars, the club offered a place to continue conversations begun in the park and attracted a stimulating mix of characters including Clarence Darrow, Sherwood Anderson, Harriet Monroe, Ben Reitman, Lucy Parsons, and other notables.
+For more on the Dill Pickle Club, see ‘A Night in Bohemia’ and ‘The World of the Dill Pickle Club’.

-The Open Soapbox welcomes all speakers (15 minute limit).
 Good-natured heckling by the audience is a Bughouse Square institution.
-Get into the spirit of the park, exercise your free speech, and be part of a proud Chicago tradition.
-Get involved; the Bughouse Square Debates Committee is always looking for volunteer participants in the Soapbox Debates.
-If you are interested in stepping onto a Soapbox contact the Newberry Public Programs Department at (312) 255-3700 or email firstname.lastname@example.org.
+Get into the spirit of the park, exercise your First Amendment rights, and be part of a Chicago tradition.
+If you would like to get involved, email email@example.com.